 AMY GOODMAN: This is Democracy Now!
-I’m Amy Goodman, as we turn to Gambia, where a Gambian beauty queen, who says the former president Yahya Jammeh raped her when she was 18 years old, has testified before Gambia’s public Truth and Reconciliation Commission.
-Fatou Jallow, known as Toufah, has become a leading voice against the former president, who ruled the West African country of two million people for 22 years before his regime ended in 2017.
+I’m Amy Goodman, as we turn to Gambia, where a Gambian beauty queen, who says the former President Yahya Jammeh raped her when she was 18 years old, has testified before Gambia’s public Truth and Reconciliation Commission.
+Fatou Jallow, known as Toufah, has become a leading voice against the former president, who ruled the West African country of 2 million people for 22 years before his regime ended in 2017.
 This is Toufah speaking before the commission Thursday.
-A warning—she describes the attack in graphic detail.
+A warning: She describes the attack in graphic detail.

 FATOU ”TOUFAH” JALLOW: Yahya Jammeh decided to penetrate me.
-But before he did, he took out a needle from his pocket and he injected me on my arm.
-I’m not sure of what it is or what it was for.
-Yahya Jammeh did not want sex with me or pleasure with me.
+But before he did, he took out a needle from his pocket, and he injected me on my arm.
+I’m not sure of what it is or what it was for. … Yahya Jammeh did not want sex with me or pleasure with me.
 What he wanted to do was to hurt me.
 What he wanted to do was to teach me a lesson.
 What he wanted to do was to manifest his ego.
-Just like many of us can’t believe that a girl can say no, someone like Yahya Jammeh in his position found it very disrespectful for a 19-year-old from not an elite background or not the daughter of a president to somehow garner some kind of audacity to say no to him.
-That he is a man probably who hasn’t had so many noes.
-And my no wasn’t because of a sense of understanding or I was better off.
-I [inaudible] to — my no was just because I felt it was wrong.
+Just like many of us can’t believe that a girl can say no, someone like Yahya Jammeh and in his position found it very disrespectful for a 19-year-old from not an elite background, or not the daughter of a president, to somehow garner some kind of audacity to say no to him, that he is a man probably who hasn’t had so many noes.
+And my no wasn’t because of a sense of understanding or I was better off, I wanted to — my no was just because I felt it was wrong.

-AMY GOODMAN: That is Toufah Jallow, testifying Thursday before Gambia’s Truth, Reconciliation and Reparations Commission.
+AMY GOODMAN: That’s Toufah Jallow testifying Thursday before Gambia’s Truth, Reconciliation and Reparations Commission.
 Two other women have also come forward to accuse the former president of rape and sexual assault.
-Human Rights Watch says that Yahya Jammeh, quote, “handpicked” women and girls to rape or sexually assault while president, requiring so-called “protocol girls” to be on call for sex.
+Human Rights Watch says that Yahya Jammeh, quote, “handpicked” women and girls to rape or sexually assault while president, requiring so-called protocol girls to be on call for sex.
 Jammeh denies the claims.

-Gambia’s truth and reconciliation hearings have been live-streamed across Gambia in an ongoing reckoning of the horrors committed during Jammeh’s role including killing and disappearing hundreds of people, torture, unjustified jailings and sexual violence against women and girls.
+Gambia’s truth and reconciliation hearings have been live-streamed across Gambia in an ongoing reckoning of the horrors committed during Jammeh’s rule, including killing and disappearing hundreds of people, torture, unjustified jailings and sexual violence against women and girls.
 Members of Jammeh’s death squad have admitted during the hearings to killing migrants, journalists and civilians during the president’s reign.
 The perpetrators of this violence have never been brought to justice, including Jammeh himself, who fled to Equatorial Guinea in 2017 after losing the 2016 presidential election.
-At first he refused to cede power for weeks before the leaders in the region helped arrange his exile.
+At first, he refused to cede power, for weeks, before the leaders in the region helped arrange his exile.

-AMY GOODMAN: You made a decision to publicly testify.
+AMY GOODMAN: Now, you made a decision to publicly testify.
 Others who have gone through terrible abuse were protected witnesses.
 Why did you decide to be so public?

-FATOU ”TOUFAH” JALLOW: It is something that I have thought about, and I completely understand why women decide to be protected or decide not to come out publicly.
+FATOU ”TOUFAH” JALLOW: It’s something that I have thought about, and I completely understand why women decide to be protected or decide not to come out publicly.
 We have all seen the backlash and all the implications that come with it.
-But again, if there’s no face to what is being said, it will not be taken seriously.
+But again, if there is no face to what is being said, it will not be taken seriously.
 People will think of them as just stories and not see the human beings behind these stories.
 So I decided that I would not hide behind fear anymore.
-And in order to take back that power, I have to be able to face him no matter how difficult that might be.
+And in order to take back that power, I have to be able to face him, no matter how difficult that might be.

 AMY GOODMAN: And what kind of response have you gotten from your fellow and sister Gambians?

-FATOU ”TOUFAH” JALLOW: It has been great so far.
+FATOU ”TOUFAH” JALLOW: It’s been great so far.
 Of course, there are supporters of the president that are still reluctant, on calling me a liar and attacking.
-But overall, women, especially Gambian feminist women empowerment groups, women that are serving in the National Assembly, they have really come forward to embrace this moment.
+But, overall, women, especially Gambian feminists, women empowerment groups, women that are serving in the National Assembly, they have really come forward to embrace this moment.
 A lot of women have come forward.
-We’ve watched the TRC and we have seen women coming there and testifying about abuses that have been committed against their bodies.
-So it has been a very welcoming #metoo movement for The Gambia.
+We’ve watched the TRRC, and we have seen women coming there and testifying about abuses that have been committed against their bodies.
+So, it’s been a very welcoming #MeToo movement for the Gambia.
 And yeah, the conversation is really ongoing, online and also in our communities.

-AMY GOODMAN: Can you briefly describe how you are able to testify today, the fact that you fled Gambia after you were raped, as you describe it, by the president, the dictator of Gambia?
+AMY GOODMAN: So, can you briefly describe how you are able to testify today, the fact that you fled Gambia after you were raped, as you describe it, by the president, the dictator of Gambia?
 You had been crowned a beauty queen in Gambia.
 And then describe what happened.

-So I still wear that crown boldly and proudly as a Gambian beauty queen.
+So, I still wear that crown boldly and proudly as a Gambian beauty queen.
 The beauty, though, about it is that I have owned my truth and the truth of other women and gone through so much healing and so much pain.
-It took me a long time to get here, but my mother and my father has been very supportive, and that helps, within the context of the culture that I come from.
+And it took me a long time to get here, but my mother and my father has been very supportive, and that helps, within the context of the culture that I come from.

-AMY GOODMAN: After you were crowned beauty queen and he summoned you to the palace — Jammeh — and you describe graphically what happened to you.
-You describe that he raped you.
+AMY GOODMAN: And so, after you were crowned beauty queen and he summoned you to the palace — Jammeh — and you describe graphically what happened to you as you describe that he raped you.
 Then talk about how you fled the country and why you felt you needed to.
-I mean, this is in 2015?
+I mean, this is what?
+In 2015.
 And how old were you?

-AMY GOODMAN: So you escaped the country?
+AMY GOODMAN: And so you escaped the country?
 How did you escape?

 AMY GOODMAN: And now you’re residing in Canada but have returned to Gambia.
-An image that is so graphic is people all over the country standing up and saying with signs “I am Toufah.”
-Your name, your nickname.
+An image that is so graphic is people all over the country standing up and saying, with signs, “I am Toufah” — your name, your nickname.
 Reed Brody, we only have a few minutes.
 You are leading the push for the prosecution of Jammeh.
-You are an attorney with Human Rights Watch.
+You’re an attorney with Human Rights Watch.
 Can you talk about the significance of Toufah’s testimony and where that prosecution stands today?
 Did the president respond, as he is in exile in Equatorial Guinea?

 REED BRODY: Sure.
-Toufah’s testimony yesterday was the culmination of several weeks of hearings at the Truth Commission about sexual violence.
+I mean, Toufah’s testimony yesterday was the culmination of several weeks of hearings at the Truth Commission about sexual violence.
 And you had women coming forward to talk about being raped by Jammeh’s interior minister, by Jammeh’s secret service.
-You had a protected witness talking about this system—how she was hired to be a protocol girl.
+You had a protected witness talking about this system, how she was hired to be a protocol girl.
 She was offered jobs and scholarships, and when she refused to have sex with him, she was fired.
 You had a cohort, Jammeh’s head of protocol, who described this same system.
-So there was an entire system in place.
+So, there was an entire system in place.

-Now, the Truth Commission, as you mentioned earlier, is just spewing out information about torture, assassinations, now rape committed by the former president who lives in exile in Equatorial Guinea.
-The hope is that when the Truth Commission finishes its work, it will recommend the prosecution of Jammeh as well as other people who beared the greatest responsibility for the crimes of that period, and that we will move from the truth process, which is very important, to the justice process, which for most victims, is even more important, in which Jammeh’s henchmen and hopefully Yahya Jammeh himself, the government will seek his extradition.
-Since Jammeh has victimized not only Gambians but there was a massacre of migrants from Ghana and Nigeria and Senegal and Togo and Côte d’Ivoire, that there will be a regional consensus in favor of bringing Yahya Jammeh to justice.
+Now, the Truth Commission, as you mentioned earlier, is just spewing out information about torture, assassinations, now rape, committed by the former president, who lives in exile in Equatorial Guinea.
+The hope is that when the Truth Commission finishes its work, it will recommend the prosecution of Jammeh, as well as other people who bear the greatest responsibility for the crimes of that period, and that we will move from the truth process, which is very important, to the justice process, which, for most victims, is even more important, in which Jammeh’s henchmen, and hopefully Yahya Jammeh himself, the government will seek his extradition; since Jammeh has victimized not only Gambians, but there was a massacre of migrants from Ghana and Nigeria and Senegal and Togo and Côte d’Ivoire, that there will be a regional consensus in favor of bringing Yahya Jammeh to justice.